 “Focus more than just on weight," says Schafer.
 "A lot of times we focus on a certain number when it comes to weight loss, but if you’re exercising too you may be putting on muscle.
 It’s not going to reflect well on the scale and you’re going to assume you’re not doing well and you’re going to quit.”

 - Keep a food log

-And if you don’t set goals on the first day of the New Year, don’t sweat it.
+And if you don’t set goals early in 2023, don’t sweat it.
 There’s never a bad time to get started on making healthy lifestyle changes.
 Proper nutrition isn’t a quick fix, Schafer says.
 It’s a habit that we will work to develop for the rest of our lives.